Sebastiaan-Alvarez-Rodriguez/nixos-pc/README.md

 ...
 ```

-The rollback commands can be repeatedly executed to keep rolling back to previous versions.
+The rollback commands can be repeatedly executed to keep rolling back to previous versions of your OS installation.
-This does not change your `configuration.nix`, however.
+This does not change `/etc/nixos/configuration.nix`, however.

-### Cheatsheet
+## Cheatsheet

 ```bash
 nix-channel --update         # Update installed packages (requires rebuild switch for changes to take effect)